Skip to Content

 A Few Other Tips & Tricks

-- Tickets are often cheaper when purchased in advance, and prices can vary from vendor to vendor – Price your tickets out via the links below to identify the best deal!
+• Tickets are often cheaper when purchased in advance, and prices can vary from vendor to vendor – I’ve now purchased from the attraction directly and through Vegas.com – Just go with whatever is cheaper.

-- Buying online in advance with the attraction will expedite your boarding process.
-There’s rarely a substantial line to board the High Roller, BUT there is usually a substantial line to buy tickets at the counter.
+• Buying online in advance with the attraction will expedite your boarding process.
+There’s rarely a substantial line to board the High Roller, BUT there can be a line to buy tickets at the counter.
 If you buy online, you bypass that slow-moving line and simply show a QR code on your phone to board instead of wasting a portion of your vacation.
-Even if you are at the base of the attraction, buy on your cell phone to save yourself a half-hour or more.
+Even if you are at the base of the attraction, buy on your cell phone to save yourself a half-hour+.

-- If you are not feeling up to the “all you can drink” challenge, you can simply buy the cheaper non-happy hour ticket and a cocktail or two before you board at the wheelhouse bar.
-Note that the drinks are expensive and it’s likely worthwhile to simply book the Happy half hour if you want more than one drink.
+• If you are not feeling up to the “all you can drink” challenge, you can simply buy the cheaper non-happy hour ticket and a cocktail or two before you board at the wheelhouse bar.
+Note that the drinks are expensive, and it’s likely worthwhile to just book the Happy half hour if you want more than one drink.

 Hopefully, this was a helpful review of what to expect when you board your Happy Half Hour pod on the High Roller.
 Even if you plan to just casually drink, it’s a hell of a deal and worth the extra money.